StevenLomon/CS50-final-project/README.md

 It picks up 'Inflatable' with a confidence of 95.84!
 But 'Toy' with a confidence of only 52.23.
 I could keep changing the label threshold to 53 or I could just change the code so that only one is used.
 And so I did.
 We only use either 'Toy' or 'Inflatable', whichever is the largest.
 So rubber duck is essentially 'Bird' + 'Toy' OR 'Bird' + 'Inflatable'

 In order to not be stuck in fine tuning hell forever, I decided that this would be the final test: https://interaksyon.philstar.com/trends-spotlights/2023/06/11/253380/one-of-two-giant-rubber-ducks-in-hong-kong-harbor-deflates/
+And this one revealed a very important implementation detail!
+'Duck' is in the labels but not 'Bird'.
+It only has a confidence score of 50.6 but it's in there!
+So a few changes needed to be done before I called it a project.
+'Rubber Duck' as a label is now either a combination of 'Bird' + 'Toy', 'Bird' + 'Inflatable', 'Duck' + 'Toy' or 'Duck' + 'Inflatable'.
+That's it.
+That's final :)

 Try it out here: